Fauquier Water System

 The system includes a 1,135,000 litre concrete reservoir.
 A second, 50,000 litre steel tank stores water for residences at higher elevations within the community.

-The system includes 5,196 metres of PVC, GI, and asbestos-concrete mainlines, as well as 1,760 metres of copper service connection lines.
-A booster pump station delivers water to the secondary storage tank.
+The system includes 6,361 metres of PVC and asbestos-cement water lines, as well as 1,760 metres of copper service connection lines.
+A booster pump station delivers water to the secondary storage tank and upper pressure zone along Willow Street.

 At present, the community golf course uses water from the Fauquier system.
 Multiple reports have recommended that the community golf course access a separate source for irrigation, especially during peak demand periods.